 2.2 What documents are needed on arrival for business travel from 1 January 2021?

-On the assumption that UK citizens will be considered third-country nationals, additional documentation may be required to demonstrate they meet the following conditions:
+Since UK citizens are now considered third-country nationals, additional documentation may be required to demonstrate they meet the following conditions:

 Unless s/he stays in a hotel or a guest house, a UK business traveller will need to notify the competent Croatian Ministry of Interior office of their presence within two days of entry into Croatia and arrival at the relevant address of stay or residence in Croatia.

-No, UK nationals will be able to travel to Croatia for up to 90 days in any 180-day period without a visa as a tourist, to visit family or friends, to attend business meetings, cultural or sports events, or for short-term studies or training.
+No, UK nationals can travel to Croatia for up to 90 days in any 180-day period without a visa as explained under 2.1.

 3. EMPLOYMENT AND RESIDENCE